 Troy Nelson is "Pastor of Discipleship and Outreach" here at FBC.
 He writes about himself:

-At this time I began dating a wonderful Christian woman and we were married in 2001.
-We lived in upstate New York for twelve years.
-We left a faithful, amazing church in the Adirondacks of New York where we had grown so much in our love for the Lord, and moved to another faithful, amazing church in mid-coast Maine, First Baptist of Waldoboro.
-Here we served a very practical three year internship while receiving formal pastoral training through the M.Div. program at Faith Bible Seminary—a live classroom video-broadcasted from Lafayette, Indiana.
+At this time I began dating my sweetheart, an amazing Christian woman, and we were married in 2001.
+We lived in Upstate New York for twelve years.
+We left our home church in the Adirondacks where we had grown so much in our love for the Lord, and moved here to our new church in Mid-coast Maine, First Baptist of Waldoboro.
+Here we served a very practical three-year internship while receiving formal pastoral training through the M.Div. program at Faith Bible Seminary—a live classroom video-broadcasted from Lafayette, Indiana.

-Today we have two beautiful works of God, ages 5 and 8.
-Our family enjoys hiking and camping together, and now we also enjoy exploring new beaches and lighthouses.
+Our family has always enjoyed hiking and camping together, and now in Maine we also enjoy exploring new beaches and lighthouses.
 We are thankful for the many opportunities to grow and serve right where God has positioned us.
-I am excited to see how God will use this body of believers to further impact our community for the kingdom as we all grow in the likeness of our Savior, Jesus.
+I am excited to see God using this body of believers to impact our community for the Kingdom as we all grow in the likeness of our Savior, Jesus.

 "Not to us, O Lord, not to us but to Your Name be the glory, because of Your love and faithfulness."
 Psalm 115:1

 John Hedrick is "Pastor of Youth" here at FBC.
 He writes about himself: